YamiDaisuke/hermes-swift/Documentation/Reference/Rosetta/protocols/Lexer.md

 mutating func readLine()
 ```

-Reads the next line in the file and moves the
+Reads the next line and moves the
 `currentLineNumber` and `currentColumn`
 pointers of the `Lexer` to the right value